-Russia, Iran And Turkey Fail To Agree On Syrian Ceasefire
+Russia, Iran, And Turkey Fail To Agree On Syrian Ceasefire

 Putin’s objection to the truce proposal was due to Islamic militants not being involved in negotiations, and thus not expected to hold to any sort of truce agreed in the Iranian capital.
 Rouhani’s objection was a desire to have Syria regain the territory from the rebels before agreeing to any ceasefire.

-The rebels only remaining stronghold in Syria is the Idlib province which is why the fighting has so heavily intensified in the area as the area will be key for the future of Syria.
+The rebels’ only remaining stronghold in Syria is the Idlib province, which is why the fighting has so heavily intensified in the area as it will be key for the future of Syria.

-It was unsurprising to see Iran and Russia on the same side as the pair have worked together with the Syrian government in the war.
+It was unsurprising to see Iran and Russia on the same side as the pair has worked together with the Syrian government in the war.
 The involvement of those two countries has seen the tide of the war shift toward the government and against the Turkish supported rebels.

-Now stretching seven-years there was hoping heading into the day that an agreement may stop the killing, with the war claiming over half a million lives and displacing 11 million people.
+Now stretching seven years, there was hope heading into the day that an agreement may stop the killing, with the war claiming over half a million lives and displacing 11 million people.

 For all that hope, Putin made it very clear from his opening statement that a ceasefire was not going to be likely.